 The three known Maui pools that contain Palaemonella burnsi, were modified by early Hawaiians and later inhabitants of the area, but are within Ahihi-Kinau NAR.
-Dumping does occur in the Maui NAR, and while none has yet occurred within the pools, this threat remains a possibility (Brock 2004).
+Dumping occurs in the Maui NAR, and while none has yet occurred within the pools, this threat remains a possibility (Brock 2004, p. i).

-Damage from use of anchialine pools for swimming and bathing has been documented in the Hawaiian Islands (Brock 2004).
+Damage from use of anchialine pools for swimming and bathing has been documented in the Hawaiian Islands (Brock 2004, pp. 13-17).
 Similar impacts to the anchialine pools for this species on the island of Hawaii and Maui are possible but have not, at present, been documented.